Discover it® Chrome review: Bonus cash back on gas and dining

 |Likelihood of Continuing to Use||8.4||n/a|

 Discover it® Chrome vs. Discover it® Cash Back

 If you are looking for a no-annual-fee card with more cash back earning potential, the Discover it® Cash Back card is a great alternative to the Discover it® Chrome card.
-The Discover it® Cash Back earns 5% cash back in rotating categories (such as gas stations, grocery stores, restaurants, and online shopping) each quarter (up to the quarterly maximum each time you activate) as well as 1% cash back on all other purchases.
+The Discover it® Cash Back earns 5% cash back in rotating categories (such as gas stations, grocery stores, restaurants, and online shopping) each quarter (up to the quarterly maximum of $1,500 spent each time you activate) as well as 1% cash back on all other purchases.
 This is much higher than the Chrome card’s 2% cash back earned at gas stations and restaurants (on up to $1,000 in combined purchases each quarter), and 1% cash back on all other purchases.